 Total number of posts: 1,370*

-Although there’s much debate about the origins of the Cornish pasty, it’s most strongly associated with Cornwall, so there’s no wonder that the people of Penzance have a natural fondness for them.
+Although there’s much debate about the origins of the Cornish pasty, it’s most strongly associated with Cornwall, so there’s no wonder that the people of St Ives have a natural fondness for them.
 In fact, this traditional Cornish delicacy has a protected geographical location – only a pasty made in Cornwall can be legally called a Cornish pasty.
 Originally given to miners in the 19th century as a mid-morning snack, the crimped crust was used to grip the pasty and thrown away after to prevent germs spreading from dirt-ridden hands.
 While you’ll be spoilt for choice for pasties in Cornwall, we’d highly recommend looking 60 minutes away at Falmouth’s Rowe’s Cornish Bakers, which is famed for baking some of the best Cornish pasties on the coast.
+Fancy a taste of a real Cornish pasty then head to St Ives for your next holiday cottage break.

 Total number of posts: 16,865*